 The education in artistic style and art history that he received through these visits helped Shaw in his later work as an art critic, and the influence of this interest in art can also be seen in his plays.
 As Fintan O’Toole points out in his 2017 book Judging Shaw: “His first ambition was to be another Michelangelo, though he lacked any serious painterly talent.
 But his hours in the gallery had a profound effect on his later artistic development nonetheless.
 Though it took him at least a decade to realise it, Shaw the writer had no real interest or aptitude for plot.
 His gift was for portraits and for scenes.”

-Our exhibition Shaw and and Gallery: A Priceless Education celebrates this link between Shaw and the National Gallery of Ireland.
+Our past exhibition Shaw and and Gallery: A Priceless Education celebrated this link between Shaw and the National Gallery of Ireland.

 4. Shaw wanted to create his own alphabet

 Inconsistencies in English spelling were an ongoing concern of Shaw’s, who believed that the alphabet was a barrier against literacy and therefore a barrier to the social mobility of the poor.
 In his will he established two ‘Alphabet Trusts’ to fund the creation of an entirely new 40-letter phonetic alphabet.
 One Trust was to conduct research, gather statistics and demonstrate how time, labour and money could be saved using his proposed Shavian alphabet.
 The second was to manage publicity, dissemination and the transliteration of Shaw’s version of the fable Androcles and the Lion into the new phonetic alphabet.